diodechain/website/_posts/2021-10-02-all-my-files-in-one-place.md

 title: I just want to have all my files in one place!
 date: 2021-10-02 18:37
 categories: [Diode Drive]
-tags: [Diode, Diode Drive, File Access, How To]
+tags: [Diode, Diode Drive, File, How To]
 author: Allen M
 image: all-my-files-in-one-place.png
 redirect_from: